Badusha Recipe | Balushahi Recipe

 -

-Heat a pan, add sugar and water to soak the sugar.
-Stir the sugar well.
+Heat a pan and add sugar and water.
+Stir continuously until the sugar dissolves completely.

 -